VikiVerses/JavaScript_Exercises/Chores_GPTExercise/README.md

 # The Flatmate Chore Board

-Mini story: You and two flatmates share a small apartment.
-Every week you rotate chores
-(dishes, vacuum, take out trash, buy groceries, water plants, clean bathroom).
+Mini story: You share a small apartment with some roommates.
+Every week you rotate chores (dishes, vacuum, take out trash, buy groceries, water plants, clean bathroom).
 Each chore has an estimated time (minutes per week) and a **done** flag for whether it’s completed this week.
 You want a tiny script that:

-- Stores chores and flatmates (arrays of objects),
+- Stores chores and flatmates,
 - Lists incomplete chores and total time required,
 - Assigns chores fairly using a loop,
 - Models a **Roommate** as a class with a method to compute their weekly **load**.